 - (1) The impact of the International Financial Reporting Standards ("IFRSs") endorsed by the Financial Supervisory Commission, R.O.C. ("FSC") which have already been adopted.
-The Company believes that the adoption of the following IFRSs would not have any material impact - The Company believes that the adoption of the following IFRSs would not have any material impact on its parent-company-only financial statements. - Amendments to IAS 16 "Property, Plant and Equipment Proceeds before Intended Use" - Amendments to IAS 37 "Onerous Contracts-Cost of Fulfilling a Contract" - Annual Improvements to IFRS Standards 2018-2020 - Amendments to IFRS 3 "Reference to the Conceptual Framework" - (2) The impact of IFRS endorsed by the FSC which have not been adopted.
+The Company believes that the adoption of the following IFRSs would not have any material impact - on its parent-company-only financial statements. - Amendments to IAS 16 "Property, Plant and Equipment Proceeds before Intended Use" Amendments to IAS 37 "Onerous Contracts-Cost of Fulfilling a Contract" - A 11 LEDG G. 1 1 2010 2020 - Annual Improvements to IFRS Standards 2018-2020 - Amendments to IFRS 3 "Reference to the Conceptual Framework" - (2) The impact of IFRS endorsed by the FSC which have not been adopted.